-The CBD-based Adelaide Botanic High School (ABHS) has welcomed the first students (Years 8 and 9) into its two multi-storey buildings, set within Adelaide’s Botanic Garden.
+The CBD-based Adelaide Botanic High School (ABHS) is spread across two multi-storey buildings, set within Adelaide’s Botanic Garden.

-The unique campus, designed for an eventual 1250 students, boasts extensive recreation spaces on the building’s upper levels, in the open-air plaza at ground level and in the surrounding parklands.
+The unique campus, designed for 1250 students, boasts extensive recreation spaces on the building’s upper levels, in the open-air plaza at ground level and in the surrounding parklands.

 Inside, a glass atrium connects a new seven-storey building to the completely refurbished Reid building which had formerly been part of the University of South Australia.
 Arup engineered the façades that help to create an internal environment optimised for thermal comfort, and designed specialist lighting that creates distinct atmospheres for both day and night-time use.